 Prepare Buttermilk

 Add ½ cup of homemade curd to a jar, along with ½ cup of water.
 Whisk it until it's smooth and frothy.
 Buttermilk is ready.
-If you already have store-bought buttermilk, skip this step.
+If you already have store-bought buttermilk, or masala chaas, skip this step.

-Once ragi ambli has cooled, add the buttermilk to the ragi mixture and salt.
-Whisk it thoroughly until you get a smooth consistency.
+Once the ragi ambli has cooled, add the buttermilk and salt to the ragi mixture.
+Whisk thoroughly until you achieve a smooth consistency.

 Prepare Tempering

-Heat oil in a pan.
-Once the oil is hot, add the mustard seeds, and let them splutter.
+Heat oil in a pan over medium heat.
+Once the oil is hot, add mustard seeds and let them splutter.

 Then add green chili, ginger, and curry leaves and saute for a few seconds.
 Keep it aside.